Suhana0804/Clock-Collection/README.md

 # Clock Collection

-This repository contains stopwatch and timer projects made using Python and Tkinter.
+This repository contains simple clock projects made using Python and Tkinter.
 # Stopwatch

 This is a simple Stopwatch made using Python and Tkinter.